Applications for the second Gordon Fellowship grants round are open until Thursday 5 September 2019.

 The panel will look to support proposals that highlight inequity and injustice with insight, fairness and compassion – and champion those who work to achieve social justice.
 It will favour projects that demonstrate originality and potential impact.

-Foundation supporters of the program include the Copyright Agency Cultural Fund, the National Press Club, Fairfax Media, the ABC, Sky News, Hawthorn Football Club, Grant Rule and Sophie Oh and the Ray and Margaret Wilson Foundation.
+Supporters of the program include the Copyright Agency Cultural Fund, the National Press Club, Nine Entertainment, ABC, Grant Rule and Sophie Oh and the Ray and Margaret Wilson Foundation.

 WHAT WILL THE FUNDING COVER?